Upcoming and open funding callsWe're continuously updating this page with calls relevant to biomedical imaging

 Activities should also include an equity dimension and aim at reducing health inequalities.

-Call for proposals to support the implementation of the strategic agenda for medical ionising radiation applications (SAMIRA95) – organisation of clinical audit campaigns as a tool to improve the quality and safety of medical applications of ionising radiation
+Call for proposals implementation of the agenda for medical ionising radiation applications (Samira action plan) – organisation of clinical audit campaigns as a tool to improve quality and safety of medical applications of ionising radiation

 Indicative budget: € 1.5 million

 Keywords: clinical audit; medical radiation; accreditation and certification; Basic Safety Standards Directive; radiology; radiotherapy; nuclear medicine

 The action will contribute to a better implementation of the BSS Directive’s requirement with regard to clinical audit taking into account the differing challenges across Member States.
 It can serve as a reference action to establish a permanent clinical audit mechanism in some Member States.

 It will improve the overall quality and safety of radiological medical procedures in order to bring their full benefits to patients.
 It will contribute to the development of the professional skills of the auditors and of the audited professionals and foster inter-disciplinary and multi-professional relationships.
 It should contribute to the development of leadership in this area.

 This action could also strengthen structures involved in hospital accreditation or individuals involved in professional healthcare certification schemes.
 The pilot outcomes should be relevant to health systems as a whole and be designed in a way that their outcomes can be scaled up into the broader health system practice of the Member State(s).